seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="architecture"></a>
 ### Architecture

-Use **layer-based** based architecture for simple (single developer) applications:
+Terminology:
+  - **domain:** high-level business feature for grouping smaller features:
+    - For example: if _Signup_ and _Login_ are features for a website, _Auth_ could be a domain.

-> A **layer** is a specific level of an application that data moves through.
+  - **layer:** is a specific level of an application that data moves through.
+    - Layers are typically grouped as:
+      - **repository:** talks to the persistence layer (server-side)
+      - **service:** business logic (server-side) or API calls (client-side)
+      - **controller:** handle incoming requests from the client (server-side)
+      - **middleware:** logic typically passed to the framework to format/validate incoming requests
+      - Note: layers are not an exact science and you'll find many applications which take various approaches to the above.

+Use **layer-based** based architecture for simple (single developer) applications
   - Easier mental map
   - Folder names show clear intent
   - Doesn't scale well though

 ```markdown
 - tests/